Arejula11/are.dev/src/content/posts/MyTerminal.md

 Recently, I was recommended a tool called **chezmoi**, which efficiently manages configuration files, known as dotfiles, across multiple machines.
 It promises to download and install these configuration files in a fast and simple way.
 Without a doubt, it's a tool that reduces significantly the time needed to set up a new environment, and I'm looking forward to trying it soon.
 If you want to learn more, you can check out its official documentation [here](https://www.chezmoi.io/#should-i-use-chezmoi).

-If you'd like to see my terminal configurations in action, check out the video I created on YouTube.
-[Watch the video here](https://youtu.be/TQ3G9RHcuNw)
+If you'd like to see my terminal configurations in action, check out the video.